Euris-1/Autonomous-AIAGENT-VUM/README.md

 Because the AI layer uses Ollama for local inference, Ollama must be installed and running before starting the application.

+There is currently no live hosted demo; the project is intended to be reviewed and run locally.

 ## How It Works — End to End